payu-india/CMS-Chatbot/docs/getting started/register-with-payu/register-for-a-merchant-account-on-dashboard.md

 ---
 To integrate your website with PayU products and access PayU Dashboard, you require a merchant account.
 This section describes the procedure to register as a merchant.

-> 📘 Note:
+> 📘 Notes:
 >
-> After you register, PayU takes upto two days to validate your website (specified during registration).
-After your website is validated, you can get your merchant Key and Salt for integration.
-For more information, refer to [Generate Merchant Key and Salt on PayU Dashboard](doc:generate-merchant-key-and-salt-on-payu-dashboard)
+> * After you register, PayU takes upto two days to validate your website (specified during registration).
+After your website is validated, you can get your Production merchant Key and Salt for integration.
+For more information, refer to [Access Production Key and Salt](doc:generate-merchant-key-and-salt-on-payu-dashboard).
+> * The Test merchant key and Salt can be accessed immediately after you register.
+For more information, refer to [Access Test Merchant Key and Salt](doc:generate-test-merchant-key-and-salt).
+>
+>

 To register for a merchant account: